 2. Rear door landing and steps down to the patio area shall be installed by developer at the time of construction of the house for all homes in the subdivision and in conformance with the building code and to the full width of the egress opening.
 The landing and steps shall be constructed of weatherproof composite boards to insure consistency among the homes.

-3. Permissible patio areas will be described on Exhibit "L.2.00" and presented by the developer to each home purchaser to establish future parameters of rear yard patio areas.
+3. Permissible patio areas will be described on Exhibit "L4.00" and presented by the developer to each home purchaser to establish future parameters of rear yard patio areas.

-4. Fencing shall be prohibited in the rear yard.
+4. Fencing shall be prohibited in the rear yard except that which is required by code.

 j.
 Air Conditioner Locations: For lots 23 – 30 the air conditioners shall be located to the rear of the home at the time of construction of the homes.

-mcshierrings2.txt (nct)

-3/24/21 S:Docs/s&htexts/2020
+Ayshire Farms Development Text.docx